christopherstock/NadaMicro/README.md

+### Nada does nothing for everybody!

+This is just a learn project for setting up frontend and backend TechStacks from scratch.
-A learn project.
-Nada is a bleeding edge web-application microservice that does nothing for everybody.
+Nada might be a bleeding edge web-application microservice that does nothing for everybody one day.

-TechStack:
+### TechStack includes: